mattkbrat/bacs495-final-react/README.md

+# BACS495-FINAL (NODE SECTION)

+This repository hosts the node files for my BACS495 final.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).